General Introduction to Ocean Accounts

 Common entry points include:

-The modular, adaptive nature of Ocean Accounts allows for a "learn-by-doing" approach.
+The modular, adaptive nature of ocean accounts allows for a "learn-by-doing" approach.
 Initial pilot studies often focus on feasibility assessment and capability development before scaling to more comprehensive implementation.
-Countries with limited resources may begin with rapid assessments using global datasets before developing more detailed national accounts[30].
+Countries with limited resources may begin with rapid assessments using global datasets before developing more detailed national accounts[29].

 4. Acknowledgements